Unusual Things No One Tells You About Winter in Japan | The Invisible Tourist

 The snow monkeys stay put in the hot spring

-While the walk itself seems exceptionally beautiful, I learnt something no one really talks about when I visited Jigokudani Snow Monkey park in summer
+When planning a Nagano itinerary, it wouldn’t be complete without a visit to the famous snow monkeys, right?
+While the walk itself is exceptionally beautiful, I learnt something no one really talks about when I visited Jigokudani Snow Monkey park in summer

 The monkeys can be seen year round.
 And during summer, the monkeys avoid the onsen as it’s too hot.
 Instead they run around and play, their curious babies exploring the entire park.

-However, from what I’ve researched in winter, it’s so cold in the mountains of Nagano Prefecture that the monkeys are reluctant to leave the warm hot spring.
+However, from what I’ve researched in winter, it’s so cold in the mountains of Nagano Prefecture in the Japan winter months that the monkeys are reluctant to leave the warm hot spring.
 Remaining confined to one spot, this would make it difficult to see them as crowds would all be huddling around the hot spring to get photos.

-If it will be difficult to see the monkeys, you may need to assess if the 1 hour walk in the snow there and back again will be worth it to you?
+If it will be difficult to see the monkeys during a Nagano winter, you may need to assess if the 1 hour walk in the snow there and back again will be worth it to you?

 onsen in japan

-It’s not too difficult to stay warm when visiting Japan in winter
+It’s not too difficult to stay warm when you visit Japan in winter

 Had enough of the cold outdoors?
 Head inside and warm up with a hearty bowl of ramen or drink some local nihonshu (sake) in hot or cold form (it will warm you up either way, I promise!)
 Why not sample as many sake as your heart desires at Echigo Yuzawa’s sake vending machine wall?